Discover Norfolk Steam Railways

 The Bure Valley Railway is Norfolk’s longest narrow gauge steam railway.
 This delightful train ride goes along the nine-mile long Bure Valley Path through the Norfolk Broads.

 It runs between the towns of Aylsham and Wroxham, and the railway passes through stations in Brampton, Buxton, and Coltishall.
 You can disembark and explore these picturesque Broadland villages.
-(Note as of March 2023 Brampton, Buxton, and Coltishall stations are closed until further notice.)
+(Brampton, Buxton, and Coltishall stations are request stops only.)

-The single journey between Aylsham and Wroxham takes 45 minutes, giving you plenty of time to relax and enjoy the experience.
-And if the weather is good, why not walk or cycle one-way and take the train back?
+A single journey between Aylsham and Wroxham takes 45 minutes, giving you plenty of time to relax and enjoy the experience.
+If the weather is good, why not walk or cycle one-way and take the train back?
 If you get hungry, you can check out the 80-seater Whistlestop Café at Aylsham Station serving everything from a cup of tea to a full meal.

 The railway also offers souvenir shops, free car and coach parking at both Aylsham and Wroxham Stations, and special wheelchair accessible coaches that allow both wheelchair and able-bodied passengers to travel together.
 Plus, there are disabled toilet facilities at both stations for your convenience.

 Trains operate daily from April to October, with special events taking place throughout the year.
-And if you’re part of a group of 20 or more, you can take advantage of discounted group rates.
+If you’re part of a group of 20 or more, you can take advantage of discounted group rates.

 Get more information here.